jaypyles/ObsidianToBookstackPlugin/README.md

 ## Functionality

 The ribbon will now include a book icon with two different options, pushing and pulling.
-Pull will download any missing pages, books, chapters, or shelves into the Obsidian Vault.
-Then it will update any notes which need updating.
+Pull will download any missing pages, books, chapters, or shelves into the Obsidian Vault, then it will update any notes which need updating.
 Push will do the same, but in the Bookstack instance.